Boston Children’s Museum Virtual Tour: A Complete Guide

 Down the hallway on the left side you will see Global Gallery.

 This is another exhibit that you cannot walk through with Google Street View, as it is no longer there.
-This space is now where the Explore-a-Saurus exhibit is, which you can read about here.
+This space is now where the Explore-a-Saurus exhibit is.

 Boston Black: A City Connects